SCLW/Circuitry-Based-Sound/readme.md

 # Circuitry-Based Sound

-Circuitry-Based sound is an ongoing seminar at University of Arts and Design Karlsruhe
+Circuitry-Based sound is an ongoing seminar at University of Arts and Design Karlsruhe (link)

 It focuses on analog sound synthesis and parametric interfacing.
-It will examine musical characteristics of electronic sound generators and processors and look into different approaches on how to design analog synthesis modules.
+It's examining musical characteristics of electronic sound generators and processors and comparing different approaches on how to design analog synthesis modules.

+The participants ... concert instrument

 <br />